Nakkub/FapheroSP/README.md

 - Launch the game from "main_game.exe"

 ## Updating
 - To update, simply copy the everything in the new Faphero SP Ver.0.X folder into the old one.
-Left everything replace the old files.
+Let everything replace the old files.
 - The settings file is expanded every update, so you can't use the old one.
 If you delete it, playing the game will generate a new game settings file.

 ## Default Rules